TuanLenh/CS100-Final-Project/README.md

 ## What will be the input/output of your project?

 ## What are the features that the project provides?

+User has up to 10 characters with different stats and skill sets to choose for 2 game mode which are single player mode and 2-player mode.
+In single player mode, user can select a certain number of characters and battle a boss.
+Each time a boss is defeated, player can choose to move on to the next floor and battle a stronger boss.
+Each user will receive a score for each run of the game and a leaderscoreboard will show users with highest score.
+In 2-player mode, 2 users can pick two character and battle each other.
+Whose charater's HP(health point) reduces to zero first will lose.

  > You also need to set up an empty project board using GitHub projects (board view).
 Make sure you add the board under your project repository.
 You should also have a Product Backlog and In testing columns added.
  > ## Phase II